scruffymongrel/auth-static/README.md

 #### 8. Test your app

-Running `heroku open` will open your app in your browser of choice.
+Running `heroku open` will open your app (e.g. <https://your-app-name.herokuapp.com/>) in your browser of choice.
 If everything has worked, you will be presented with a basic auth form; enter your username and passowrd and you'll be able to see your static content.